eurostat/NLP4Stat/Content Database/README.md

 ## 6. Taxonomy, Terminology, Topic Model

 In each folder with the same name in the [Script SQL folder](./CDB%20content/Script%20SQL) you can find the structure of the needed tables.

+## 7. The CDB schema

+In each folder with the same name in the [Script SQL folder](./CDB%20content/Script%20SQL) you can find the structure of the needed tables.